July 6, 2016

 These practices are inextricably linked to poverty, and so the solutions must be, too.
 Trees for the Future knows this…

-On a field level, it is incredible to see the transformation that planting the right trees can bring about.
+On the farm it is incredible to see the transformation that planting the right trees can bring about.
 Through their roots, trees fix nitrogen in the soil and promote the growth of many fungi and other microbes necessary for soil health.
-This microlife makes many nutrients available for vegetation to intake and vice verse.
+This biodiversity makes many nutrients available for vegetation to intake and vice versa.
 The leaf litter that many agroforestry trees drop help to build topsoils.
-This organic material mixed into the topsoil encourages microlife to flourish and helps soil trap moisture that sustains life in dry times.
+This organic material mixed into the topsoil encourages biodiversity to flourish and helps soil trap moisture that sustains life in dry times.
 Every farmer in Trees for the Future’s program plants thousands of trees, many of which are nitrogen-fixing trees that revitalize tired soils.

 Trees for the Future also accomplishes these monumental tasks in a way that is affordable.
-Even scholars agree that agroforestry systems are one of the most cost-effective and efficient ways to improve soil health¹¹, and at trees.org, just $10 provides essential tree seeds for one family to start on their path of growth.
-In the semi-arid places of West Africa where the Food and Agriculture Organization estimates that the Sahara Desert is moving at an annual rate of five kilometers— a dusty frontline that smothers livelihoods and robs families of fertile land—the solutions need to move faster.
+Even scholars agree that agroforestry systems are one of the most cost-effective and efficient ways to improve soil health¹¹, and Trees for the Future is accomplishing this with our Forest Garden Approach.
+In the semi-arid places of West Africa where the Food and Agriculture Organization estimates that the Sahara Desert is moving at an annual rate of five kilometers—a dusty frontline that smothers livelihoods and robs families of fertile land—the solutions need to move faster.
 Proactive measures need to be taken to protect households from environmental and economic shock, and investments need to be made in the future of the land and people.
-In Senegal, Trees for the Future has already invested in the futures of 8,983 farmers who participate in its Forest Garden program.
+Trees for the Future has invested in thousands of farmers across Sub-Saharan Africa and helped to approve the lives of more than 26,000 people – all through the power of trees.
 The work of TREES is literally grounded in a philosophy of advancing soil health, food security, climatic stability, nutrition, and ultimately, peace.

 It’s time to stop treating our soil like dirt

-If you agree and think it’s time to stop treating our soil like dirt and combat desertification, click here to support farmers in Senegal and others like them across Africa.
+Click here to stop treating our soil like dirt, combat desertification, and support more farmers across Africa.